adamblumoff/debate-bench/docs/run-workflows.md

 ```
 Add `--dry-run` to preview keys.
 For Railway buckets, ensure `DEBATEBENCH_S3_ENDPOINT` is set and path-style is enabled (`DEBATEBENCH_S3_FORCE_PATH_STYLE=true`), or pass `--endpoint-url` / `--force-path-style`.

-Note: `debatebench run` now defaults `--postupload` and `--postupload-include-artifacts` to on.
+Note: `debatebench run` defaults `--postupload` on and `--postupload-include-artifacts` off.
 Use `--no-postupload` to skip uploads for a specific run.

 ## 10) Inspect and share outputs
 - Show leaderboard: